-Each panel will address a key component in extending and expanding the early-stage Data Science pipeline:
+Each panel in the series addressed a key component in extending and expanding the early-stage Data Science pipeline:

 - A career pathway that begins with high school and community college students, with input from industry leaders

 - Existing Massachusetts policies that support efforts to prepare more students for Data Science careers, as well as needed policy support